echohack/deckbuilder/design.md

 When the players destroy all 7 pieces of the artifact, they win.

 Keywords:

 Reveal: Flip over a hidden card at your location.
 If the card you flip over has a Secret effect, execute it.

 Stealth: Flip over a revealed card at your location.

 Spy: Look at a hidden card but don't reveal.

 Secret: This effect activates when the card is revealed.

 Defense: This card can be used in reaction to a secret.

 Freeze: When a character is frozen, they can take no actions until the beginning of the next round.

 Research: Draw 3 cards.
 Pick one, and put the other two in your discard pile.

 One-shot: After using this card, remove it from the game.

 Heart Monitor: When this minion dies, reveal a card at this location.
 If the card is not an artifact, add it to the villian's pile.

 Disposable:

 Extinquish:

 Exile:

 Banish:

 Abandon:

 Reload:

 Defective: by design

-Characters:
-Chip
+#Characters:

+##Chip

 Hacker/information guy -- good at software

 Life: 3

 Speed: 2

 Talent: Spend 2 power.
 Reveal a card at your location.

-Viktor Savin
+##Viktor Savin

 Mechanic, morbid, good at making robots, part robot -- like Full Metal Alchemist

 Life: 4

 Speed: 1

 Talent: Spend 2 power. ?????

-Molly Deacon
+##Molly Deacon

 Mysterious, Ex-cop, she could be android, but we leave this ambigious

 Life: 3

 Speed: 2

 Talent: Spend 2 power. ???

-Bandit Schafer
+##Bandit Schafer

 Dog Shamen, barista, dog walker.
 Hippie, into spiritual stuff

 Life: 2

 Speed: 1

 Talent: Howl: spend 2 power, summon a dog at your location.
 Bandit starts the game with a dog at his starting location.

 Initialize, Polymorphism, Monomorphism,

-Init
-SIGINT
-enhancement
-planning, plotting, conspiring
+##Villians:

+Johann Ess

+Movement: Johann starts the game at the right most location.
+At the beginning of the villian's turn, if there are no cards at his location, he moves one location left.
+Otherwise, he does not move.

+Action: Johann takes a revealed card at his location and adds it to the villian pile.
+If there is not a revealed card, reveals the first card instead.

-Tag: Starter
+##*Tag*: Starter (2)

-Trust: +1 power.
+*Trust*: +1 power.
 One-shot.

-Investigate: +1 speed.
+*Investigate*: +1 speed.
 Reveal.
 One-shot.

-Tag: Artifact (7)
+##*Tag*: Artifact (7)

-Ruby of Anuket: (10) You cannot attack the Ruby of Anuket unless you spend 3 speed.
+*Ruby of Anuket*: (10) You cannot attack the Ruby of Anuket unless you spend 3 speed.
 Secret: ALL heroes at this location lose 5 speed until next round.

-Selket's Sting: (10) Secret: ALL heroes at this location put a (damage card) in their discard pile.
+*Selket's Sting*: (10) Secret: ALL heroes at this location put a (damage card) in their discard pile.
 This cannot be blocked.

-Tag: Equipment
+##*Tag*: Equipment

-Smartlink Rifle: (4) Draw a card.
+*Smartlink Rifle*: (4) Draw a card.
 Do 4 damage to a minion at this location.

-Theromoptic Camoflauge: (5) Stealth. +1 power for each Reveal you played this turn.
+*Theromoptic Camoflauge*: (5) Stealth. +1 power for each Reveal you played this turn.

-Motorcycle: (3) +2 speed.
+*Motorcycle*: (3) +2 speed.
 Reveal.

-Shroud Of Anubis: (7) +3 power.
+*Shroud Of Anubis*: (7) +3 power.
 Do 5 damage to an artifact.

-Tag: Tactics
+##*Tag*: Tactics

-Dragon Fist Block: (4) Block 1 damage. +1 power.
+*Dragon Fist Block*: (4) Block 1 damage. +1 power.
 Freeze a minion.

-Tag: Software
+##*Tag*: Software

-Hack: (3) +2 power.
+*Hack*: (3) +2 power.
 Spy.

-Depth-first search: (3) Spy ALL cards at your current location.
+*Depth-first search*: (3) Spy ALL cards at your current location.
 Open a new location and move to it.

-SIGINT: (4) +5 power vs ICE.
+*SIGINT*: (4) +5 power vs ICE.

-Tag: Spell
+##*Tag*: Spell

-Astral Detection: (4) Reveal.
+*Astral Detection*: (4) Reveal.
 If you reveal a spell, reveal another card.
 Reveal cards until you reveal one that is not a spell. +1 power for each spell or artifact revealed.

-Plasma Lightning: (4) Draw a card. +3 power.
+*Plasma Lightning*: (4) Draw a card. +3 power.
 One-shot.

-Villians:

-Johann Ess
-Movement: Johann starts the game at the right most location.
-At the beginning of the villian's turn, if there are no cards at his location, he moves one location left.
-Otherwise, he does not move.

-Action: Johann takes a revealed card at his location and adds it to the villian pile.
-If there is not a revealed card, reveals the first card instead.

-Minions:
+##*Tag*: Minions

-Thug: 3 power -- Secret: All heroes at this location discard a card.
+*Thug*: 3 power -- Secret: All heroes at this location discard a card.
 (Player's choice).

-CamBot: 4 power -- Secret: If another card at this location is revealed, Stealth it.
+*CamBot*: 4 power -- Secret: If another card at this location is revealed, Stealth it.
 Movement: Moves one location left.

-Machine Gun Turret: 5 power -- Secret: Do one damage to all heroes at this location.
+*Machine Gun Turret*: 5 power -- Secret: Do one damage to all heroes at this location.
 At the end of the round, Stealth.

-Gel Gun Turret: 3 power -- Secret: Reduce the movement of all heroes at this location by 4 until the end of the round.
+*Gel Gun Turret*: 3 power -- Secret: Reduce the movement of all heroes at this location by 4 until the end of the round.

-Missle Turret: 8 power -- Secret: This turret can't attack until next round.
+*Missle Turret*: 8 power -- Secret: This turret can't attack until next round.

 Android

 Bioroid

-Security Camera: 1 power -- Secret: Temporarily close this location until the beginning of the next round.
+*Security Camera*: 1 power -- Secret: Temporarily close this location until the beginning of the next round.
 ALL characters are moved one location to the left.

 Deviant Shamen

 Deviant Mage

 Deviant Sorcerer

 Deviant Warlock

-CorpSec: 6 power -- Heart Monitor.
+*CorpSec*: 6 power -- Heart Monitor.

-CTO: 9 power -- Secret: All heroes at this location discard all software.
+*CTO*: 9 power -- Secret: All heroes at this location discard all software.
 Heart Monitor.

-CFO: 8 power -- Secret: Close the second location from the left.
+*CFO*: 8 power -- Secret: Close the second location from the left.
 ANY cards at that location are added to the Villian's pile.
 Heart Monitor.

 Heartbleed ICE

 Honeypot ICE

 StackOverflow ICE

-Tag: Locations (25)
+##*Tag*: Locations (25)
 - Bar: Damn The Rain -- An upscale bar in Pioneer Square.
 - Bar: 5 Points -- A grungey bar in Belltown.
 - Bar: The Unicorn